 Ted Brass Real Estate Solutions

-Ade Nuff, President of the Leimert Park Village Merchants Association
+Ade Nuff, Ride On Bike Co-Op & Past President of the Leimert Park Village Merchants Association

 Anastasia Clemons, Co-Founder, Lucas Renaissance Group

 Christiane Eubanks, Co-Owner, Who's Hungry Caribbean & Catering

 Daniel Desure, Total Luxury Spa